bobaekang/vue-multiple-entry-points/README.md

 The key advantage of using multiple entry points is that this setup makes it trivial to share components between multiple Vue applications.
 No need for creating a separate component library package or setting up a sophisticated monorepo soultion.

-One minor improvement over the original CRA solution is to include a default build target (i.e. `/src/App.vue`), so that the build process can succeed without explicitly specifying the target in `.env`.
+One minor improvement over the original CRA solution is to simplify the logic for matching build target name with its path by replacing an array of objects to a single object; another minor improvement is to include a default build target (i.e. `/src/App.vue`), so that the build process can succeed without explicitly specifying the target in `.env`.

 ## Project setup